kainliu/kainliu.github.io/source/_posts/complexity-of-python-operations.md

 |Implementation 2 |    `O(N)`     |    `O(1)`   |
 |Implementation 3 |  `O(Log N)`   |  `O(Log N)` |

-Implementation 1 adds the new value into the pq by appending the value at the rear of a list or the front of a linked list: both are O(1); it removes the highest priority value by scanning through the list or linked list to find the highest value, which is O(N), and then removing that value, also O(N) in the worst case  (removing at the front of a list; at the rear of a linked list).
+**Implementation 1** adds the new value into the pq by appending the value at the rear of a list or the front of a linked list: both are O(1); it removes the highest priority value by scanning through the list or linked list to find the highest value, which is O(N), and then removing that value, also O(N) in the worst case  (removing at the front of a list; at the rear of a linked list).

-Implementation 2 adds the new value into the pq by scanning the list or linked list for the right spot to put it and putting it there, which is O(N).
+**Implementation 2** adds the new value into the pq by scanning the list or linked list for the right spot to put it and putting it there, which is O(N).
 Lists store their highest priority at the rear (linked lists at the front); it removes the highest priority value from the rear for lists (or the front for linked lists), which is O(1).

-Implementation 3, which is discussed in [ICS-46](http://www.ics.uci.edu/~thornton/ics46/Notes/PriorityQueues/), uses a binary heap tree (not a binary search tree) to implement both operations with "middle" complexity O(Log N): this complexity class greater than O(1) but less than O(N).
+**Implementation 3**, which is discussed in [ICS-46](http://www.ics.uci.edu/~thornton/ics46/Notes/PriorityQueues/), uses a binary heap tree (not a binary search tree) to implement both operations with "middle" complexity O(Log N): this complexity class greater than O(1) but less than O(N).

+#### Problem 1

-Problem 1: Suppose we wanted to use the priority queue to sort N values: we add N values in the pq and then remove all N values (first the highest, next the second highest, ...).
+> Suppose we wanted to use the priority queue to sort N values: we add N values in the pq and then remove all N values (first the highest, next the second highest, ...).
 Here is the complexity of these combined operations for each implementation.

 - Implementation 1:
   $O(N)\*O(1) + O(N)\*O(N)         = O(N)   + O(N^2)    = O(N^2)$